 We only support projects or programmes which have yet to begin; we do not fund retrospectively.

 Our overarching aim is to give people of all ages opportunities to understand, participate in and enjoy the performing arts.
 It’s important that you bear this in mind at each stage of the application process and try to communicate how your organisation and project will do this.

-Most of our grants are for specific projects but we will consider contributions towards the core costs of smaller organisations where a grant from Scops Arts Trust could make an impact.
+Most of our grants are for projects but we will consider contributions towards specific core costs of smaller organisations where a grant from Scops Arts Trust could make an impact.
 Grant awards start at a few hundred pounds.
 While we have previously awarded multi-year grants of up to £30,000 per annum, applicants should be aware that the majority of grants we make are considerably less than this.

 Exclusions – what we do not fund